behnoudshafizadeh/KERAS-COVID19/README.md

 #dataset path
 dataset = "/content/drive/My Drive/keras-covid-19/dataset"
 ```
-> after setting the dataset path ,you can be able to running each cell in colab,and see the results,finally after training different epochs,the model will create the `savedmodelcolab` with `.h5` format(weight file) and `result chart.png`
+> after setting the dataset path ,you can be able to running each cell in colab,and see the results,finally after training different epochs,the model will create the `saved_model` with `.model` format(weight file) and `result chart.png`

 ## result chart
 > see the training loss and accuracy in this chart that illustrates the loss is decrasing and the accuracy is increasing in both of them (training and validation)